cdsittampalam/documentation/docs/FAQ.md

 ### Create a Duplicate Transfer Transaction

-If you want to create another transfer transaction for the same recipient, you can duplicate an existing transaction and change the existing data.
-Duplicating lets you save time as you don't have to enter each and every detail of the transaction again as these are already populated.
+Duplicating a transaction is useful if you want to create another transaction for the same recipient based on the existing data.
+Where applicable, you can change the data within the transaction, e.g., the amounts.
+Duplication saves you time as you don't have to enter each and every detail of the transaction where it is already populated.

 1. Identify the transfer transaction entry that you want to duplicate from the ledger.
 2. At the end of the entry, click the three dots.

 ![Transferentry](/doc-images/transferentry.png)

-3. In the displayed pop-up, choose **Duplicate**.
+3. In the pop-up, choose **Duplicate**.
-4. Enter details in the form.
+4. Enter details on the displayed form in the same way as a new transaction.

 :::info
-For more information, refer to [Create Transfers](/docs/Creating%20Transactions#create-transfer).
+For more information creating a transfer, refer to [Create Transfers](/docs/Creating%20Transactions#create-transfer).
 :::